narutosstudent/react-from-scratch/README.md

 ## Reconciliation

 React compares the new VDOM with the previous one and figures out what has changed.
 This process is called reconciliation.
 React does not update the entire DOM tree.
 Instead, it updates only what's necessary.

+## createTextNode for text nodes

+Learned it's much better than using `innerHTML` or `innerText` to update text nodes.
+It's more efficient and safer.

+- `document.createTextNode` creates a text node
+- Treat as plain text, not HTML
+- Escape special characters so they are displayed correctly
+- Avoid HTML injection attacks
+- Text nodes created with `document.createTextNode` can be updated individually without affecting other nodes in the DOM.
+Resulting in efficient updates.

 # Notes